toonst/zephyrproject/README.md

 ```shell
 west build -b $BOARD -- -DOVERLAY_CONFIG=debug.conf
 ```

-Note that you may also use it together with `rtt.conf` if using Segger RTT.
 Once you have built the application you can flash it by running:

 ```shell
 west flash